Spreadsheet-based data entry

 On the other hand, the simplicity in which you can copy, move, fill down and work with the data has been considered a unique advantage of their nature.
 For this reason, we’ve been working on enhancing the data entry options in the platform.

-During the session, we will discuss how this functionality brings together the ease of use of spreadsheets with the power and the control offered by the relational database model.
+During the session, we discuss how this functionality brings together the ease of use of spreadsheets with the power and the control offered by the relational database model.

-We will look into:
+We look into:

 • Data entry basics: adding, editing, copying, pasting, deleting single or multiple records, filling down cells